-In the second phase of the research, I conducted a diary study to further understand users’ information seeking experiences.
-Fifty-three participants from all over the US were recruited from Amazon’s Mechanical Turk.
+In the second phase of the research, we conducted a diary study to further understand users’ information seeking experiences.
+We recruited fifty-three participants from all over the US on Amazon’s Mechanical Turk.
 They came from a variety of professional or educational backgrounds, including software engineering, biology, retail, painting, and firefighting.
-I designed and assigned each participant four search tasks for which they needed to finding information using whatever sources they prefer.
+We assigned each participant four search tasks for which they needed to finding information using whatever sources they prefer.
 They documented their experiences of finding information including their information seeking strategies, the barriers they encountered (if any), their findings, and whether they considered each strategy successful, in a structured online diary.

-I followed up with an interview request after each participant completed the diary.
+We followed up with an interview request after each participant completed the diary.
 Twenty-three of them volunteered to be interviewed individually via GoToMeeting.
 Diaries were limited in capturing the full picture of some situations since filling out the diary was not an iterative process and participants sometimes missed important details.
-Follow-up interviews solicited in-depth explanations of participants’ experiences and helped me verify if my understanding of their narratives were correct.
+Follow-up interviews solicited in-depth explanations of participants’ experiences and helped us verify if our understanding of their narratives were correct.

-Mixed methods were used to examine the connections between users’ information seeking outcomes and their information seeking strategies, quality judgment, and barriers encountered.
+We used mixed methods to examine the connections between users’ information seeking outcomes and their information seeking strategies, quality judgment, and barriers encountered.
 Another coder and I first qualitatively coded the diary and interview data in Nvivo to extract the information sources used by participants, methods used to access those sources, and their barriers.
 Next, we conducted statistical tests such as Pearson’s chi-squared test and ordered logistic regression to investigate the relationships between participants’ information seeking outcomes and their sources, methods, and barriers.

 Find out more about this research in the following publications: